INSPIRE-MIF/2017.2/GeoJSON/specification.md

 D2.7 specifies more detailed requirements and recommendations for encodings.
 The following list lists the requirements from that document and shows which ones are also met in this alternate encoding:

-> * Requirement 3: Every data specification that uses coverages shall specify how range values are encoded and how the information from the conceptual model is represented in the encoding so that a data provider can encode their coverage functions in a way that a receiving system can decode in an unambiguous way.
-> * Requirement 6: Attributes and association roles with the stereotype <<voidable>> shall be converted to XML Schema as if the stereotype were ignored - except that the content model of the property element shall receive two additional optional attributes:
->    * The global attribute `xsi:nil` (specified by XML Schema); in the schema this is expressed by an attribute `nillable` with the value `―true`.
->    * A local, unqualified attribute ―nilReason with the type `gml:NilReasonType`.
 > * Requirement 12: ... documents shall be required to be encoded using UTF-8 as character encoding.

 D2.7 also lists several relevant recommendations:

-* Recommendation 1: Every data specification should use the default encoding rule specified in Annex B as the mandatory encoding rule and document all additional type mappings.
-* Recommendation 2: If the default encoding rule is not a mandatory encoding rule in a data specification, the reasons for this should be explained and the default encoding rule should be supported as an additional encoding rule.
 * Recommendation 3: Encoding rules should be based on international, preferably open, standards.
-* Recommendation 4: Additional encoding rules should only be added, if the new encoding rule has unique characteristics required by the data that are not fulfilled by an encoding rule that has already been endorsed.

 ## Normative References